 Tip #6: Bike club cycling clothing

 If you’re in a cycling club then buying your cycling clothing directly from your club in “club colours” is another great option.
 Many clubs like Bray Wheelers Cycling Club where I’m a member offer an impressive range of high end cycling gear, all well designed in colourful club branding.
 It can be a bit more expensive to buy cycling clothing from your club because the manufacturing runs are quite small and that drives the prices up because there’s no economies of scale.
-But the quality is remarkably good in my experience and the kit (which is supplied by custom cycling clothing Ireland-based outfits like VeloRevolution and Spin11) does last for years so it’s well worth the investment.
+But the quality is remarkably good in my experience and the kit which is often supplied by custom cycling clothing Ireland-based outfits like Sean Kelly Bikewear, VeloRevolution and Spin11 does last for years so it’s well worth the investment.